The First Cannabis Stock to Trade on the Nasdaq

 There seem to be a lot of first happening in the cannabis investing space lately.
 People aren’t even willing to wait 50 days until 4/20 arrives so we can all have a good snicker about how clever their timing was.
 The first big event to take place last month was the emergence of a cannabis unicorn, MedMen, which is now the first cannabis startup to reach a billion dollar valuation.
 Before our MBAs had even wrapped up that article, and then wrapped up a proper joint of purple monkey balls to celebrate, a second even bigger event happened.

 No, we’re not talking about the High Times IPO but something that’s not entirely dissimilar.
 A Canadian company called Cronos Group has become the first proper cannabis stock to begin trading on the Nasdaq.
-We’re not talking about all those boring cannabinoid stocks, but rather an actual marijuana producer that you can now trade without having to open an Interactive Brokers account (though you should still do that anyways).
+We’re not talking about all those boring cannabinoid stocks, but rather an actual marijuana producer that you can now trade on a U.S. stock exchange.
 Let’s take a closer look at Cronos Group (NASDAQ:CRON).
-All numbers below are in USD.
+(All numbers below are in USD.)

 Based out of Canada, “globally diversified and vertically integrated cannabis company“, Cronos Group first came across our radar in an article we wrote way back in December of 2016 titled 11 Marijuana Stocks That Claim To Be Growing Weed.
 At the time that article was published, Cronos Group was trading on the Canadian exchange (CVE:MJN) and had a market cap of just $167 million.
 Fast forward to today and we see that the market cap of Cronos Group has exceeded $1.5 billion meaning that investors in the stock would have realized an almost 9X return on their investment.
 Are we to believe that in the last 1.25 years, Cronos Group has had that much success in the marketplace to merit such an astronomical share price increase?
 Let’s take a look under the hood.

 The first thing to note is that Crono Group clearly states that “the Company does not engage in any U.S. marijuana-related activities“.
 Any misconceptions about this stock giving investors any exposure to the U.S. marijuana growth story should immediately be dispelled.
 Investing in this stock will give you exposure to the Canadian marijuana growth story of which there are plenty of other ways to invest, the “safest” being the marijuana ETF we showed you how to buy (TSE:HMMJ).
-What makes Cronos Group trading on the Nasdaq a big deal is that now U.S. investors don’t need to take the 15 minutes needed to open an account with Interactive Brokers and can instead use any U.S. brokerage firm to buy shares of Cronos on the Nasdaq exchange.
+What makes Cronos Group trading on the Nasdaq a big deal is that now U.S. investors can use any U.S. brokerage firm to buy shares of Cronos on the Nasdaq exchange.
 So what exactly are you getting when you buy shares of this $1.5 billion company?